XCTEQ/XCFit/README.md

 # Tech & Software Requirements

-XCFit is pure Swift but other libraries like Fitnesse and Cucumberish need some additional softwares.
+XCFit is pure Swift but other libraries like FitNesse and Cucumberish need some additional softwares.

 **Hardware**